bsepage/des/README.md

 # des
-Data Encryption Standard: Easy to Read and Learn
+Data Encryption Standard: Easy to Learn

 # What